 Chloe has had experience of a broad range of personal injury matters including claims for physical injury and psychiatric harm, occupiers’ and employers’ liability and RTAs, as well as being instructed in a personal injury group action for the MOD (see judgment here).
 She has also been involved in an inquest at the Coroner’s Court following a fatal accident at work encompassing health and safety issues.

 LA & Ohers v Secretary of State for Defence (WP) UKUT 477 (AAC)

 Database Rights, Patents & Intellectual Property

-An alerter written by Chloe Campbell and Patrick Green QC giving a summary of the judgment can be found here.
+An alerter written by Chloe Campbell and Patrick Green KC giving a summary of the judgment can be found here.

 Previous press coverage of this matter includes:

 Recent press coverage includes:

 - The Times

 - Daily Mail